Leoneldev532/stacyHarper/README.md

-# Free ui game
+# Stacy Harper Animation of or Halevi

 ## Authorization for Use

-I, Léonel yimga , authorize the use of this free Ui game template.
+I, Léonel yimga , authorize the use of this free Stacy Harper Animation template.
 You may use it for your personal or professional projects, modify it as needed, and distribute it freely.

 ## stack use